AliceGiampino/EFLDA/README.md

 <!-- badges: end -->

-The goal of EFLDA is to ...
+The goal of EFLDA is to provide a package for topic modelling tecnique exploiting LDA and the Extended Flexible LDA.

 ## Installation